 Through the years I've captured thousands of photos at car shows and I love to paint the chrome and the reflections in the paint of the cars.
 It's no surprise that I fell in love and married a man who loves automobiles as much as I do and together we created CT Shoreline Cars & Coffee in Guilford, CT.
 Every other Sunday for two hours we gather with other car enthusiasts....
 Jerry talks to people about their cars and I take photos of them for future reference and manage the Facebook page.

 I graduated from Quinnipiac University with a B.S. in Marketing & Advertising and enjoyed working in the corporate world as a Marketing Director until my first child was born and traveling was no longer an option.
-I then switched gears and have enjoyed selling real estate for the past 23 years.
-I'm a lifelong art student who has studied at the Paier School of Art.
+I then switched gears and have enjoyed selling real estate for the past 25 years currently working for William Pitt Sotheby's International Realty.
+I'm a lifelong art student who has studied at the Paier School of Art, Guilford Art Center, Lyme Art Association, and with the late Judith Milgram who interned with Norman Rockwell.

 Be the First